Go on An adventure.

 - Local logistics and on-site assistance during the entire trip; and

-- A MAD team member with you throughout the trip.
+- The presence of a MAD team member with you throughout the trip.

 Some Helpful Travel Info